jckleiner/notion-backup/README.md

     jckleiner/notion-backup
 ```

-You could also set a cronjob if you want trigger backups in regular intervals.
+If you want automatic backups in regular intervals, you could either setup a cronjob or [fork this repo](#fork-github-actions) and let
+GitHub Actions do the job.

 ### Fork (GitHub Actions)